ryanmcnz/maplunky/README.md

 **Disclaimer:**

-Maplunky is not affiliated with Mossmouth, LLC.
+- Maplunky is not affiliated with Mossmouth, LLC.
-Spelunky HD belongs to Derek Yu and Mossmouth, LLC.
+- Spelunky HD belongs to Mossmouth, LLC.